 My Name

 When I was born, I was named William Andrew Strimling after deceased relatives from both my mom and dad's families, as is tradition for Ashkenazi Jews.
-At the same time, I was given the ancestral Hebrew name שמעון זאב, for the same reason.
+Eight days later, I was given the Hebrew name שמעון זאב, which also honors family that came before me.

-For most of my life, I didn't feel comfortable with my last name "Strimling."
-It was tricky to say and spell, and it didn't reflect my Jewish background or who I truly am.
+For most of my life, I didn't feel comfortable with my last name ”Strimling.”
+It was tricky to say and spell, it didn't reflect my Jewish background, and it felt overall discordant.

 My Hebrew name, שמעון זאב, is pronounced as Shimon Ze'ev.
 I thought about using it directly, but ”Shimon” (שמעון) was considered old-fashioned in Israel, and I wanted to keep some of my ”Anglo” identity.

-I settled on a compromise: the English version of my Hebrew name — Shimon became Simon, and Ze’ev meant Wolf.
-But since most people knew me as William or Will, I decided to keep William as my first name and use Simon/שמעון as a middle name when it made sense.
+So, I settled on a compromise: the English version of my Hebrew name — Shimon became Simon, and Ze'ev translates to Wolf.
+And, because most people knew me as William or Will, I decided to keep William as my first name and use Simon/שמעון as a middle name when it made sense.

-So, all together, it's William Simon Wolf — a name that now better represents my identity and heritage without losing my roots.
+So, all together, we get William Simon Wolf — a name that better represents my identity and heritage, without losing my roots.